axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/patterndb-triggers-actions/patterndb-actions-correlation/_index.md

     ## Example: Sending alert when a client disappears {#patterndb-timeout-action}

-    The following example shows how to combine various features of {{% productparam "abbrev" %}} to send an email alert if a client stops sending messages.
+    The following example shows how to combine various features of {{% param "product.abbrev" %}} to send an email alert if a client stops sending messages.

       - Configure your clients to send MARK messages periodically.
-It is enough to configure MARK messages for the destination that forwards your log messages to your {{% productparam "abbrev" %}} server (`mark-mode(periodical)`).
+It is enough to configure MARK messages for the destination that forwards your log messages to your {{% param "product.abbrev" %}} server (`mark-mode(periodical)`).

-      - On your {{% productparam "abbrev" %}} server, create a pattern database rule that matches on the incoming MARK messages.
+      - On your {{% param "product.abbrev" %}} server, create a pattern database rule that matches on the incoming MARK messages.
 In the rule, set the `context-scope` attribute to **host**, and the `context-timeout` attribute to a value that is higher than the `mark-freq` value set on your clients (by default, `mark-freq` is 1200 seconds, so set `context-timeout` at least to 1500 seconds, but you might want to use a higher value, depending on your environment).

       - Add an action to this rule that sends you an email alert if the `context-timeout` expires, and the server does not receive a new MARK message (`\<action trigger="timeout"\>`).

-      - On your {{% productparam "abbrev" %}} server, use the pattern database in the log path that handles incoming log messages.
+      - On your {{% param "product.abbrev" %}} server, use the pattern database in the log path that handles incoming log messages.